healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `None`

-Optional, the Twilio Messaging Service SID for sending SMS and WhatsApp notifications.
+The Twilio Messaging Service SID for sending SMS and WhatsApp notifications.

+`TWILIO_MESSAGING_SERVICE_SID` is **required** for sending WhatsApp notifications.
-If `TWILIO_MESSAGING_SERVICE_SID` is specified, Healthchecks will include it in the "MessagingServiceSid" field when sending SMS and WhatsApp messages via Twilio API.
-This will result in Twilio using a Messaging Service instead of a plain sender number to deliver the SMS and WhatsApp messages.

-If `TWILIO_MESSAGING_SERVICE_SID` is not set, Healthchecks will fall back to using the "From" field with the value configured in [TWILIO_FROM](#TWILIO_FROM) in API requests.
+`TWILIO_MESSAGING_SERVICE_SID` is **optional** for sending SMS notifications.
+If specified, Healthchecks will pass it in the "MessagingServiceSid" field to Twilio API.
+This will result in Twilio using a Messaging Service instead of a plain sender number to deliver the SMS messages.
+If not specified, Healthchecks will fall back to using the "From" field with the value configured in [TWILIO_FROM](#TWILIO_FROM).

 Example: